limeless/archey-arch/README.md

-# Archey with Geo/IP.
+# Archey with Geo/IP support.
-An archey script for Arch linux with Geo/IP supported.
+An archey script for Arch linux with Geo/IP support.

 > I'm really bad at writing readme so beer with me.
+>
 > will try to add more in the future.

 ```sh